-- Set a power-on password as well as a hard disk password for your internal solid-state drive, hard disk drive or hybrid drive.
-Refer to the procedures in "Power-on password" on page 59 and "Hard disk passwords" on page 61.
-For security, a longer password is recommended. - To provide reliable security for UEFI BIOS, use the security chip and a security application with a Trusted Platform Module (TPM) management feature.
-Refer to "Setting the security chip" on page 64.

-- If a Disk Encryption storage drive is installed in your computer, be sure to protect the contents of your computer memory from unauthorized accesses by use of drive encryption software, such as Microsoft Windows BitLocker® Drive Encryption.
-See "Using Windows BitLocker Drive Encryption" on page 64. - · Before you dispose of, sell, or hand over your computer, be sure to delete data stored on it.
-For more information, refer to "Notice on deleting data from your storage drive" on page 65.
+- Set a power-on password as well as a hard disk password for your internal storage drive.
+Refer to the procedures in "Power-on password" on page 48 and "Hard disk passwords" on page 50.
+For security, a longer password is recommended. - Use the security chip to provide reliable security for the UEFI BIOS.
+Refer to "Setting the security chip" on page 52. - If a Disk Encryption storage drive is installed in your computer, be sure to protect the contents of your computer memory from unauthorized accesses by use of drive encryption software, such as Microsoft Windows BitLocker[®] Drive Encryption.
+See "Using Windows BitLocker Drive Encryption" on page 52. - Before you dispose of, sell, or hand over your computer, delete the data stored on it.
+For more information, refer to "Notice on deleting data from your internal storage drive" on page 55.

-Note: The hard disk drive or hybrid drive built into your computer can be protected by UEFI BIOS.
+The hard disk drive built into your computer can be protected by UEFI BIOS.